 With a significant reduction in sequencing costs, whole exome and genome sequencing already became the first line of diagnosis for rare diseases over the last few years.
 This trend will continue and eventually sequencing will become a standard clinical tool.
 My group develops computational tools to analyze these sequencing data sets and to provide clinicians with summaries of the information available for identified genetic alterations, thereby directly supporting and improving medical decision making.

-The most important thing for me is ...
+The most important thing for him is ...

-... to put my computational skills to good use and advance research, for example by devising computational approaches to overcome diverse scientific challenges and push technological limits.
+... to put his computational skills to good use and advance research, for example by devising computational approaches to answer scientific questions and push technological limits.

 F. Inoue, M. Kircher, B. Martin, G.M.
 Cooper, D.M.
 Witten, M.T.
 McManus, N. Ahituv, J. Shendure.
 A systematic comparison reveals substantial differences in chromosomal versus episomal encoding of enhancer activity, Genome Research, 2016 Nov 9. pii: gr.212092.116.

 M.W.
 Snyder, M. Kircher, A.J.
 Hill, R.M.
 Daza, and J. Shendure, Cell-free DNA comprises an in vivo nucleosome footprint that informs its tissues-of-origin, Cell, 2016 Jan 14; 164(1-2):57-68.

 M. Kircher, D.M.
 Witten, P. Jain, B.J.
 O'Roak, G.M.
 Cooper, and J. Shendure, A general framework for estimating the relative pathogenicity of human genetic variants, Nature Genetics, 46, 310-315.